Alpha Angle for Backcountry Skiers

 In the above illustration, it’s easy to see that if there’s any chance of a big slide letting go, you’re much better off in position “A” than in position “C”.
 So how do you know where you are in relation to alpha angle?
 Use an inclinometer!

-Many models of inclinometer support line-of-sight measurements so you can determine the angle between you and that cornice looming above you.
-Note that inclinometer phone apps, while quite handy in some other use modes, do not tend to work well for this type of line-of-sight measurement.
-A couple example devices that do work well for this are the excellent (if pricey) Suunto PM-5 clinometer, and many mirror-equipped compass clinometers such as the Suunto MC-2 series.
+Many (but not all) models of inclinometer support line-of-sight measurements so you can determine the angle between you and that cornice looming above you.
+Most inclinometer phone apps do not tend to work well for this type of line-of-sight measurement.
+One exception is the excellent Avalanche Inclinometer for Android or iPhone.
+Not all physical inclinometers work well for these line-of-sight measurements either.
+The popular BCA Slope Meter cannot be used in this mode unless you have a buddy read the scale while you sight the angle.
+Examples of physical devices that do work well for line-of-sight measurements are the supremely accurate (if pricey) Suunto PM-5 clinometer, and many mirror-equipped compass clinometers such as the Suunto MC-2 series.

 A newer option is the versatile and light-weight PoleClinometer ski pole inclinometer sticker kit, which now (as of Fall 2016) includes a simple and intuitive alpha angle feature.
 Here’s how it works…